samfdhanani/operant-conditioning-DRH/README.md

 ### Script Outputs

 **DRH.py**

 - Date: date of session
 - Subject: subject number from the Med Associates data file
 - Program: program name from the Med Associates data file
 - Genotype: assigns a value to the subject based on a list defined by the user
 - Sex: assigns a value to the subject based on a list defined by the user
-- FirstLatency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
+- First Latency: the first lever press can be made within any time interval and is excluded in the rest of the latency measures
-- AverageLatency: average latency between lever presses
+- Average Latency: average latency between lever presses
-- SessionTime: total session time
+- Session Time: total session time
-- NumberOfRewards: number of rewards achieved
+- Number Of Rewards: number of rewards achieved
+- Missed Headpokes: number of headpokes not made during dipper presentation
 - Lever Press: total number of lever presses
-- press <2s: total number of lever presses made under 2 seconds
+- Presses <2s: total number of lever presses made under 2 seconds
-- press <1s: total number of lever presses made under 1 seconds
+- Presses <1s: total number of lever presses made under 1 seconds
-- press <0.8s: total number of lever presses made under 0.8 seconds
+- Presses <0.8s: total number of lever presses made under 0.8 seconds
-- press <0.6s: total number of lever presses made under 0.6 seconds
+- Presses <0.6s: total number of lever presses made under 0.6 seconds
-- press <0.4s: total number of lever presses made under 0.4 seconds
+- Presses <0.4s: total number of lever presses made under 0.4 seconds
-- press <0.2s: total number of lever presses made under 0.2 seconds
+- Presses <0.2s: total number of lever presses made under 0.2 seconds
 - Accuracy 2s: the number of lever presses made under 2s divided by the total number of lever presses within the session
 - Accuracy 1s: the number of lever presses made under 1s divided by the total number of lever presses within the session
 - Accuracy 0.8s: the number of lever presses made under 0.8s divided by the total number of lever presses within the session